-Fast-rising country singer Morgan Wallen is now getting dropped by hundreds of radio stations after video emerged of him using the n-word.
+Fast-rising country singer Morgan Wallen is now getting dropped by hundreds of radio stations after video emerged of him saying the n-word outside of his home.

 Update: The list of cancellations and removals for Morgan Wallen continues to grow, with radio stations, streaming platforms, awards shows, and Wallen’s label severing their relationships with the singer.
 Here’s the latest update.